 On the night of Dec.
 25, 1955, Bro.
 Taylor Joyce now of Odessa, Tex., took his stand with the faithful brethren in opposing the use of a plurality of drinking vessels in the communion.
 He is now worshipping with the Clements St. church in Odessa.
 Bro.
 Joyce had been laboring as an evangelist among those who oppose teaching in classes but contend for a plurality of cups, for the past six years.
 He is a very able speaker capable of delivering lessons designed to edify the church and convince the sinner.
-We are happy and en Christ, and Nellie has been a member of the church for couraged by the strength he manifested in leaving not sometime.
-We are thankful they are starting their life only error, but those made dear to him by the many years of fellowship.
+We are happy and encouraged by the strength he manifested in leaving not only error, but those made dear to him by the many years of fellowship.
 His change was not the result of a hurried decision but was brought about by years of close study and meditation.
-We pray others will study the communion question more closely and come to the Eloise Johnson were united in matrimony on Dec.
-23, Truth before it is too late.
+We pray others will study the communion question more closely and come to the Truth before it is too late.